nclsbayona/nclsbayona.github.io/content/quotes/thomas_jefferson.md

 ---

 # Here you have some quotes by Thomas Jefferson.
 Enjoy!

-## The glow of one warm thought is to me worth more than money.
+## I like the dreams of the future better than the history of the past.